Air Force Senior NCO Academy, Air University, Maxwell AFB, AL

 Air National Guard, Air Force Reserve, and sister service students are funded through their respective commands.
 Please contact your command POC's for any funding/DTS assistance.

-5. Computers: Students should bring a personal laptop/tablet or a government laptop computer from their home unit.
-Course materials will be provided via our online learning management system (Blackboard).
+4. Computers: Students should bring a personal laptop/tablet or a government laptop computer from their home unit.
+We recommend you bring a personal laptop.
+Course materials will be provided via our online learning management system (Canvas).
 Adobe Reader, or equivalent, will provide the ability to highlight and insert notes/comments.
-To alleviate the majority of issues with Blackboard, ensure the latest version of Google Chrome or Firefox, and Java are installed on the laptop.
+To alleviate the majority of issues with Canvas, ensure the latest version of Google Chrome or Firefox, and Java are installed on the laptop.
+If bringing a personal laptop, ensure you have installed DoD Root Certificates (Windows / Mac).
 You will be required to write an essay style paper at the AFSNCOA.
 Ensure you have access to a keyboard if using a tablet.
 The AFSNCOA has a very limited number of laptops that can be loaned to students who are unable to bring a personal or government laptop.

 Classrooms and billeting are equipped with public Wi-Fi (non .mil address).
 If bringing a government laptop, ensure the computer has a "stand alone" configuration, VPN is operational, and the Wi-Fi feature is turned on.
 AFSNCOA admin/communications personnel are not authorized to access your home unit government laptop for configurations/repair.

-8. Graduation Day: On graduation day, students MAY be released by 1500; however, it is strongly recommended that departure flights are scheduled no earlier than 1700.
-Allow extra time if flying out of Birmingham or Atlanta (Atlanta is in the Eastern Time zone - one hour ahead of Alabama).
+6. Graduation Day: On graduation day, students MAY be released by 1500; however, it is strongly recommended that departure flights are scheduled no earlier than 1700.
+Allow extra time if flying out of Birmingham or Atlanta (Atlanta is in the Eastern Time Zone - one hour ahead of Alabama).

 550 McDonald Street